Apthubies/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R ugo+X adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -m 751 my_dir creates a directory eith the permission chgrp school hello changes the group owner hello file
+chmod -R ugo+X adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -m 751 my_dir creates a directory eith the permission chgrp school hello changes the group owner hello file chown vincent:staff * changes the owner to vincent awnd the group owner to staff